Positive Exchange Privacy Notice

 General Data Protection Regulation

-On the 25th May 2018 the European data protection legisation that replaces the existing 1995 EU Data Protection Directive will come into force.
+The GDPR, or General Data Protection Regulation, is a European privacy law that went into effect in May 2018.
 This legislation is known as General Data Protection Regulation (GDPR).
 GDPR strengthens the rights that individuals have regarding personal data relating to them and seeks to unify data protection laws across Europe regardless of where that data is processed.
 For the purpose of the GDPR regulation, Positive Exchange will act as data processor for data that has been provided.

 Type of Data